 - Applications will not be accepted until you are registered for the course being repeated.

 - Applications must be submitted by the drop deadline of the course being repeated.

 - You will be notified through your Bearmail account only if your application is denied.

 - The grade of the original course will not be removed from the GPA calculation until after the new grade has been submitted at the end of the term, which is also when your academic standing will be updated.

 - Completed applications may be submitted in person at the Office of the Registrar, 3002 Carter Hall, emailed to email@example.com or faxed to 970-351-1870.

 Grade Replacement Policy

-- The Grade Replacement Policy applies to UNC courses that are letter-graded (A-F) where both the current and previous courses were taken at UNC.
+- The Grade Replacement Policy applies to UNC undergraduate level courses that are letter-graded (A-F) and only if both the current and previous courses were taken at UNC.
 The course must not be designated repeatable for credit in the current catalog.
 Pass/Fail grades are excluded.

 - Grade replacement can only be applied once per course for a maximum of six (6) courses; these limits only apply to courses repeated Fall 2013 or later.

 - Grade replacement can be used for completed courses, regardless of previous grade earned, except for an "I".
 Applications will not be accepted for courses with an incomplete (I) grade.